doombubbles/bg3-mods/README.md

 ### Paladin

 - Improved Divine Smite is now toggleable
+- Divine Smite now also works with Unarmed Attacks along with the other Smite spells
+- Is able to choose the new Unarmed Fighting Style at Level 2

 #### Oath of Devotion

+- Holy Rebuke is now a Bonus Action
 - Sacred Weapon is now a Bonus Action

+### Oath of Vengenace

+- Inquisitor's Might now also affects Unarmed Attacks

 ### Wizard